TITLE: I Don't Know About Art But I Know What I Like: The Sequel!

 2. DON'T expect any money from me.
 It ain't gonna happen.

 3. DON'T let your grandfather get too cold.
-At his age he has to
+At his age he has to be careful.

-4. DON'T let Ogun, Isango, and Ayelala tour over here without some
+4. DON'T let Ogun, Isango, and Ayelala tour over here without some very warm clothing.

 5. DON'T forget to brush your teeth before you god to bed.